vzablock/demos/player/caption-styling/README.md

 # Bitmovin Demo:
-Fast Channel Switching
+CEA-608/708 captions and styling

 ## Demo Description:
-Switch between two channels without destroying the player and speeding up the process
+This demo shows the Bitmovin Player displaying a video with captions and offering all the controls necessary to be compliant with CEA-708

 ### Detailed Demo Description:
-This interactive video demo showcases the Bitmovin Player’s ability to switch between channels, quickly and seamlessly.
-Try this three channel demo.
+This demo shows the Bitmovin Player displaying a video with captions and offering all the controls necessary to be compliant with CEA-708.

 ### Tags:

+  - captions
-  - switch
+  - cea-708
-  - load
+  - basic
-  - channel
+  - cea styling